-Studer Community Institute’s tools and content to build an Early Learning City are informed by a partnership we have established with the University of Chicago’s Thirty Million Words Initiative, a research project in the university’s school of economics.
+Studer Community Institute’s tools and content to build an Early Learning City are informed by a partnership we have established with the University of Chicago’s TMW Center for Early Learning and Public Health, a research project in the university’s school of economics.

-The TMW Initiative takes a public health approach to early learning using evidence-based interventions to engage parents, caregivers and practitioners into maximizing children’s early language development in the first three years of life.
-The Newborn Intervention is one of these interventions, developed for the parents of newborns to be delivered during the universal newborn hearing screening every child undergoes before leaving the hospital.
+The TMW Center takes a public health approach to early learning using evidence-based interventions to engage parents, caregivers and practitioners into maximizing children’s early language development in the first three years of life.
+They’ve shared with us for testing TMW Newborn, an educational video being developed for the parents of newborns to be delivered before leaving the hospital.

 The video-based research project aims to measure what a new mom knows about her child’s early brain development, and then through an iPad-based video, increase her knowledge of the power that language has to build an infant’s brain.

 The video was tested with nearly 600 families in two Chicago-area hospitals.
 Pensacola was the first outside pilot of the project.
 Our mothers will be contributing to fine-tuning the messaging for research that is proving to be effective at increasing what parents know about brain development — and the role it plays in school readiness.